Are you a potential first-time apartment owner? Or are you building a budget for when you would move into your own space?

-Some mattress brands have specific mattresses dependent on style of sleeping – say, if you sleep on your back, there’s a mattress for you different from if you sleep on your side.
+Some mattress brands have specific mattresses dependent on the style of sleeping – say, if you sleep on your back, there’s a mattress for you different from if you sleep on your side.
 There’s even the type for if your partner tosses and turns.
-But this is just an overkill.
+But this is just overkill.

 However, the duration of your stay in your new apartment should also determine the quality and budget of the impending mattress.
-Whether getting a naked foam with a cover, or a branded mattress, a thick one or a thin one.
+Whether getting a naked foam with a cover, or a branded mattress, a thick one, or a thin one.

-If your stay is temporary, you don’t want to spend a ton of money on a bed/ bed frame when you’re only going to haul it somewhere soon and incur extra cost.
+If your stay is temporary, you don’t want to spend a ton of money on a bed/ bed frame when you’re only going to haul it somewhere soon and incur an extra cost.

 But if you’re really not so crazy about bed frames, there are various options for elevating the bed above ground.
-There are custom designed cubes, on which your mattress is placed above.
+There are custom-designed cubes, on which your mattress is placed above.
 There are boxes, and most recently, pallets.
 All these are extremely modern and appreciable.

-You want your new home to appeal to you in comforting terms, where you’d look forward to pushing past your front door, being greeted by the toned walls all the way to the bedroom, before you finally stretch all over the bed!
+You want your new home to appeal to you in comforting terms, where you’d look forward to pushing past your front door, being greeted by the toned walls all the way to the bedroom before you finally stretch all over the bed!